 FASST Lab Development

-Most commercial and multi-family residences in Fairfax County constructed in the last 30 years are equipped with many types of sophisticated fire alarm and sprinkler systems.
+Most commercial and multi-family residential buildings in Fairfax County constructed in the last 30 years are equipped with many types of fire protection systems and equipment (e.g., fire alarm systems, fire sprinkler systems, fire pumps).
 These systems have proven to be reliable in the early detection and extinguishment of fire, and their dependable service protects many thousands of citizens and billions of dollars in property because these systems work automatically in case of fire and, in most cases, they activate long before the arrival of fire apparatus.
 Consequently, firefighting strategy is often dependent upon the proper operation of these systems.

 After reviewing fire alarm and sprinkler systems training currently available to firefighters and fire prevention personnel, it was determined that additional training was needed to identify the readiness of these systems and to properly shut off working sprinkler systems.
 This prompted the Office of the Fire Marshal to begin planning for a training laboratory to incorporate working fire alarm and sprinkler systems similar to those found throughout Fairfax County.
 To our good fortune, fire alarm and sprinkler companies agreed to donate and install several systems.